FAQs & POLICIES

 Q: Where is the current build site?

-A: For our current build site address, please visit our Directions and Hours page.
+A: You’ll receive the exact address when you register to volunteer.
+For a general location of our current build sites, you can visit our Directions and Hours page.

 Q: What will I be doing on the build site?

-A: Build site activities can include anything it takes to build a home from start to finish.
+A: Build site activities include everything it takes to build a home from start to finish.
 Some typical volunteer activities include: framing, siding, painting, roofing, laying flooring, hanging doors or windows, trim work, finishing, landscaping and cleaning.
-All of it is critical to a finished home and a healthier, more stable family.
-The specific activity you will work on is difficult to predict more than a few days in advance.
+Each task is critical to a finished home and a healthier, more stable family.
+The specific activity you will be working on is difficult to predict more than a few days in advance.
 Your flexibility and enthusiasm for whatever activity you’ll be working on day-of are most appreciated.

 Q: How old do I have to be to volunteer on the build site?